 £49.99 went down to £24.99

 Getting this powerful little smart speaker for half price was a pretty good deal in our books – with the smarts of Amazon Alexa, far-field voice recognition, and the ability to control your smart home, the Echo Dot is mightier than it looks and was a great deal last Black Friday.
+(And it dropped even lower on Prime Day 2019)

 We’re not expecting the Black Friday / Cyber Monday bandwagon to slow down in any way this year, with retailers extending their deals even further than before to entice the buying public.